algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 ## Social media:

 There are over two billion active users on Facebook, over a billion on Instagram and 12 million on Linkedin.
 Social media are nowadays the best place to promote something.

 Consequently, sharing our website on these platforms is a solution to attract users.

 ## Word-of-mounth :

 As a rule, we know that when you like a website, you talk about it with 20% of your relatives and 80% when you don't like it.

 For this reason, we should encourage these people to talk to more than 20% of their relatives.

 ## After-sale customer survey:

 For the rest of the people who don't like the website, to avoid them spreading their unfavourable opinion, we can propose a survey.

 This survey will show us what's going wrong on our website.
-People will also know they are being listened to by us.
+People will also know they we are listened to them.

 <br>